AJ-Romera/simplemovie-series/README.md

-# I WILL NOT CONTINUE THIS PROJECT

-I found out I need more practice with Redux and Middlewares.
-I´m problem I found is that when I Reload/Refresh the web, the state is lost and I don´t find a good fix for this.

-Now I´m gonna watch Redux tutorials and practice on another project.
-Maybe I come back and finish this project in the future.
+# I will continue this project now

+Last week I leave this project because I wasn´t sure of what I was doing with redux.
+I have practiced Redux since then and now I can fix and finish this project